-Do you know that not all roaches are pests? about 4000 species of roaches exist today and only 1% (30) of the species are considered pests.
+Do you know that not all roaches are pests?
+About 4000 species of roaches exist today, and only 1% (30) of the species are considered pests.

 Do All Roaches Fly?

-Some roaches have the ability to glide from one location to the other, they glide only for a very short duration.
-It appears to be bad fliers.
+Some roaches have the ability to glide from one location to the other; they glide only for a concise duration; they appear to be bad fliers.

 Species of Flying Cockroaches

-The species of roaches are easily mistaken for American roaches, however, Australian Cockroaches are quite smaller compared to American roaches.
-It’s black with yellow stripes close to its wings.
+The species of roaches are easily mistaken for American roaches; however, Australian cockroaches are smaller than American roaches.

 Smoky Brown Cockroaches

 This is another large species similar to American roaches but easily differentiate by its evenly dark brown–mahogany coloration.

 Can Baby Cockroaches Fly?